 You can place your hot cones on a wire rack to cool, or just set them down on a clean kitchen towel, paper towel, or baking sheet.

 Making bowls is even easier.
 First, get out whatever you want to be your mold.
 I just used a plastic container, but any kind of small bowl will do.

 As soon as you remove your waffle from the waffle iron, place it over the top of your mold.

 Then using your towel for protection, gently wrap your hands around the waffle, pressing it down on the sides of the mold.
 You can see a little bit of the waffle peeking out here.

 Hold for a few seconds, then gently unwrap and let the bowl sit a few more seconds atop the mold to harden.

 If you want to make things even easier, you can purchase the BELLA Waffle Bowl Maker from Amazon.

 And there you have it!
-Although making waffle cones takes some trial and error, it is worth it for the wonderful flavor and crunch they give as they cradle your homemade ice cream.
+Although making homemade cones takes some trial and error, it is worth it for the wonderful flavor and crunch they give as they cradle your homemade ice cream.
 (Be sure to check out all the amazing ice cream recipes I have on here!)